Baidyapur

 Baidyapur is a village in Kalna II CD block in Kalna subdivision of Purba Bardhaman district, West Bengal, India.

-Origin of the village name

-The name of this village is given in the Manasamangal Kāvya.
-When the daughter-in-law of Chand Soudagar, Behula, was taking her dead husband, Lakhindar, in a boat; the doctors of the village attempted to cure Lakhindar, but they failed.
-The doctors were called 'Baidya' in the local language, so the village was named Baidyapur.

 Geography

 The village is 12 meters above sea level.
 It has a post office, but the local police station is in Kalna.
 The village consists of several areas, including Rathtala, Rastala, Gholar Par and Nandipara.

 Education

 The village has 2 primary schools, 2 higher secondary schools and a school for the deaf and dumb.
 One of the higher secondary schools, Baidyapur Ramkrishna Vidyapith, is over 100 years old, the other Higher Secondary School is Baidyapur Rajrajeswar Girls' High School.
 The primary schools are Ranjan Club & Basic School.
 The school for the deaf & dumb is Baidyapur Bikash Bharati Muk Badhir Pratibandhi Vidyalaya.

 Transport

 Boinchi is the nearest railway station of Baidyapur.
 Boinchi-Kalna road passed through middle of this village.

 Demographics

 As per the 2011 Census of India Baidyapur had a total population of 4,065, of which 2,049 (50%) were males and 2,016 (50%) were females.
 Population below 6 years was 335.
 The total number of literates in Baidyapur was 3,134 (84.02% of the population over 6 years).